-The Company has not yet applied the following new and revised IFRSs that have been issued but are not yet effective:
+The Group has not yet applied the following new and revised IFRSs that have been issued but are not yet effective:

-- IFRS 17: Insurance Contracts.
-Effective for annual period beginning on or after 1 January 2023 - Amendments to IAS 1: Classification of Liabilities as Current or Non-current.
-Effective for annual period beginning on or after 1 January 2023. - Amendments relating to IAS 16, IAS 37, IFRS 3 and some annual improvements on IFRS 1, IFRS 9, IAS 41 and IFRS 16 (effective for annual periods beginning after 1 January 2022) - Amendments to IAS 8: Definition of Accounting Estimates.
+- Amendments to IAS 1: Classification of Liabilities as Current or Non-current.
+Effective for annual period beginning on or after 1 January 2023. - Amendments to IAS 8: Definition of Accounting Estimates.
 Effective for annual reporting periods beginning on or after 1 January 2023.
 Early adoption is permitted. - Amendments to IAS 1 and IFRS Practice Statement 2: Disclosure of Accounting Policies.
-Effective for annual period beginning on or after 1 January 2023 with earlier application permitted.
+Effective for annual period beginning on or after 1 January 2023 with earlier application permitted. - IFRS 17: Insurance Contracts.
+Effective for annual period beginning on or after 1 January 2023